spotinst/spotinst-examples/Utilities/GC/gc-cloudshell-bulk-import/readme.md

 # Spot.io GC Cloudshell Bulk Onboarder

-This is a Spot.io bulk onboarding cloudshell script that can be ran directly in a GC console terminal.
-It creates GC roles, service accounts, a Spot.io token per project and will onboard GC projects to the Spot console using the Spot API and gcloud commands.
+Spot.io GC Cloudshell Bulk Onboarder is a bulk GC project import tool that can be ran directly in the GC console terminal.
+It creates Spot.io required GC roles, service accounts, a Spot.io token per project and will onboard GC projects to the Spot console using the Spot.io API and gcloud commands.

 ## Prerequisites
 * A Spot.io account is required with a provisioned API admin token.
 See [here](https://docs.spot.io/administration/api/create-api-token) if you need to setup a token.